ssandrews/Smoldyn/docs/user-guide/getting-started.md

 concentration column, ‘6’ is short for 6.022045.
 In the bimolecular reactions column, 1.7 is short for 1.660565.

-**Model parameters**
+### Model parameters

 It is easier to read and edit Smoldyn files if the model parameters that you might want to vary are not hard-coded into the model, but are collected at the top of the file in a collection of define statements.
 These statements instruct Smoldyn to perform simple text replacement, replacing every subsequent instance of the matching text with the following substitution text.
-The statement `define K\_FWD 0.001`, for example, tells Smoldyn to replace any subsequent `K\_FWD` text with `0.001`; in this case, this is a reaction rate constant.
+The statement `define K_FWD 0.001`, for example, tells Smoldyn to replace any subsequent `K_FWD` text with 0.001; in this case, this is a reaction rate constant.
 The substitution text can be a number, multiple numbers, a string, or even nothing at all.

-**Graphical output**
+### Graphical output

 Graphical output can be displayed with several levels of quality.
 At the bottom end is no output at all, achieved with the `graphics none` statement or by using a `-t` flag on the command line (e.g. `smoldyn template.txt -t`).
-Next the `graphics opengl` level produces crude graphics, `graphics opengl\_good` is passable, and `opengl\_better` is reasonably good.
-Improving the graphics quality slows simulations down, so a good approach is to use the plain `opengl` level for model development, no graphics when generating simulation results, and `opengl\_better` when preparing publication figures.
+Next the `graphics opengl` level produces crude graphics, `graphics opengl_good` is passable, and `opengl_better` is reasonably good.
+Improving the graphics quality slows simulations down, so a good approach is to use the plain `opengl` level for model development, no graphics when generating simulation results, and `opengl_better` when preparing publication figures.

-As used here, the framethickness statement tells Smoldyn to not show a frame around the entire simulation volume.
+As used here, the `framethickness` statement tells Smoldyn to not show a frame around the entire simulation volume.
 There are also other statements for controlling the background color, the frame display, etc.

-**Space and time**
+### Space and time

 Smoldyn can run simulations in 1, 2, or 3 dimensions.
 Here, the `dim 2` statement says that this is a 2D simulation.
 The following two `boundaries` statements define the system volume, showing that it extends from -1 to 1 on the x axis, and then the same on the y axis.
 Smoldyn still tracks any molecules beyond these boundaries but it becomes less efficient if there are substantial dynamics there.

 Simulations use fixed time steps.
-They start at the time given with `time\_start`, stop at the time given with `time\_stop` and have steps with the size given with `time\_step`.
+They start at the time given with `time_start`, stop at the time given with `time_stop` and have steps with the size given with `time_step`.
 For typical simulations of subcellular processes, 10 ms is often a reasonable time step.
 Longer time steps make the simulation run faster and shorter time steps produce more accurate results.
 Before starting a long series of simulations, it